 I love the flavours of Asia, whether it's Chinese, Japanese, Thai, Korean, Malaysian, or any of the others.
 Asia has such a diverse and amazing food culture..
 Each one is so different, and each one is so delicious.

 These hoisin meatballs are full of Asian flavours.
 I fell in love with the tastes of Asia on a trip to Japan and Korea, and from my experience of living in Vancouver's busy cultural melting pot.
 Dining at authentic Chinese and Indian restaurants there is so easy.
 So is making friends, and I learned so much from the friends of different Asian cultures that I grew to know and love there.

 I've been experimenting ever since in my kitchen.
 I love trying Indian, Chinese, Korean, Japanese and Vietnamese dishes.
-Hoisin is a very Chinese ingredient (Cantonese, specifically) But it’s also an ingredient in Vietnamese dishes like Pho.
+Hoisin sauce is a very Chinese ingredient (Cantonese, specifically) But it's also an ingredient in Vietnamese dishes like Pho.

 Because I made these Asian chicken meatballs with lean ground chicken and baked,not fried them, they are a healthy meatball alternative.
 These are deliciously Asian inspired with a homemade dipping sauce of ginger, garlic and sesame.
 In fact, my favourite part of this meal is the super easy, flavourful dipping sauce.
-When accompanied by rice and a salad, like this sunomono salad, these hoisin meatballs are a delicious treat as well as a healthy dinner.
+When accompanied by rice and a salad, like this sunomono salad, these chicken meatballs are a delicious treat and a healthy dinner.

 - 1 pound lean ground chicken